netlify/swag-site/site/index.md

 # A new Netlify swag store is coming!

-A brand new swag store for Netlify is in the works.
+A brand new swag store for Netlify is in the works and we couldn’t be more excited about it.
+We’ve got some new gear on the way that will have you lookin’ Netli-_fly_. 😎

-We might be a little biased, but — in our humble opinion — it’s probably going to be the greatest swag store ever created.

 ## Want to get notified when the new store goes live?